ECE3SAT/ece3sat.github.io/content/CubesatModules/adcs.md

 Mi = -ki B’i  (with i being one of the three axis and B’ the temporal derivative of the B field)

-As we can see the BDOT algorithm is a simple stabilization algorithm, only knowing the evolution of the magnetic field allow us to take the right decision to stop the rotation of our Cubesat.
+As we can see the BDOT algorithm is a simple stabilization algorithm, only knowing the evolution of the magnetic field allow us to take the right decision to stop the rotation of our CubeSat.